-- The Diamond-Sense Battery Self-Test function can be performed even when the load is on inverter. - 2.
-Due to the short duration and small power discharge, there is no effect to battery life expectancy. - 3.
-The small power discharge has negligible effect on the overall battery backup time. - 4.
-The small power that is discharged by the battery will be quickly replenished.
+- 1. The Diamond-Sense Battery Self-Test function can be performed even when load is on inverter. - 2.
+Due to the short duration small power discharge, there is no effect to battery life expectancy. - The small power discharge has negligible effect on the overall battery backup time. - 4.
+The small power that is discharged by the battery will quickly be replenished.

-The Battery Self-Test will automatically occur at a 720 hour interval.
+The Battery Self-Test will automatically occur at a 720-hour interval.
 An event alarm will occur and be displayed if battery abnormalities are detected.

-2.2.2 Inverter
+2.2.2 Inverter Circuit

-The inverter shall generate AC power derived from DC power supplied from the converter or system battery.
-The inverter shall be capable of providing the rated output as specified while operating from any DC voltage within the battery operating range.
+The inverter shall generate AC power from the DC power supplied from the converter or system battery.
+The inverter shall be capable of providing the rated output, as specified, while operating from any DC voltage within the battery operating range.
 The inverter shall utilize the following technology:

-- Solid state PWM controlled IGBT power transistors, switching at 6.0 kHz.
-Switching shall be defined as IGBT turn on and turn off rate (the apparent doubling of frequency at the inverter output due to simultaneous IGBT device activation shall not be considered as the true switching frequency). - 2.
+- 1. Solid state PWM controlled power transistors switching at 12 kHz.
+Switching shall be defined as the transistor turn on and turn off rate (apparent doubling of frequency at inverter output is due to the simultaneous activation of the transistor device and shall not be considered as the true switching frequency). - 2.
 UPS Module Full Direct Digital Control (DDC) Adoption: - a.
 Field Programmable Gate Array (FPGA) Control. - b.
-DSP based Control.
+DSP based Control